French Onion Soup Pasta

 An Easy One Pot French Onion Pasta that is so delicious!
 This Onion Pasta recipe is rich, flavorful and quick to make!

-This dinner has the classic flavors of Caramelized Onions, French Onion Dip, and French Onion Soup with comforting pasta and rich parmesan cheese.
+Made in one pot, this dinner has the classic flavors of Caramelized Onions, French Onion Dip, and French Onion Soup with comforting pasta and rich parmesan cheese.

 We know you are going to love this One Pot French Onion Pasta as much as we do!

-You’ll Love this Caramelized Onion Pasta Recipe
+Why You’ll Love this Recipe

 Searching for the best pan for your one pan meals?
 We LOVE this pan!
 It’s non toxic, non stick, and cleans up in seconds with just a little soap and water (seriously, food does NOT stick to it!)

-How To Make French Onion Soup Pasta
+How To Make French Onion Pasta

 - In a pan, heat olive oil.
 Add minced garlic and onions.
 Cover and cook for 15 minutes, occasionally stir.
 Add wine and mushrooms.
 Cook uncovered for 15 minutes.